ConMamba: Contrastive Vision Mamba for Plant Disease Detection: Method

-where the terms $\frac{1}{2 \sigma_{intra}^2}$ and $\frac{1}{2 \sigma_{inter}^2}$ act as adaptive weight factors, dynamically balancing intra-class contrastive and inter-class contrastive losses based on the learned uncertainty.
 This ensures that the model places higher weight on the loss with lower uncertainty (higher confidence) and lower weight on the more uncertain loss.
 The additional term $\text{log}(\sigma_{intra},\sigma_{inter})$ acts as a regularizer, penalizing the uncertainty terms from becoming excessively large.
 Without this logarithmic regularization term, the uncertainty parameters could increase indefinitely, minimizing the contribution of both lossses and leading to ineffective learning.
 By introducing this $\text{log}(\cdot)$ term, we encourage the model to find a meaningful trade-off between minimizing individual losses and maintaining manageable uncertainty levels.
 Based on this analysis, we know that this dynamic uncertainty-based weighting allows the network to adaptively and continuously prioritize either local alignment(intra-class contrastive) or global alignment (inter-class contrastive) based on which aspect requires more attention during training.
 Therefore, the learned embeddings are highly discriminative, robust, and well-suited for downstream tasks such as PDD classification.

 \end{itemize}